Jackie Hoffman

-Jacqueline Laura Hoffman (born November 29, 1960 in Queens, New York City) is an American actress, singer, and comedian known for her one-woman shows of Jewish-themed original songs and monologues.
+Jacqueline Laura Hoffman (born November 29, 1960) is an American actress, singer, and comedian known for her one-woman shows of Jewish-themed original songs and monologues.
 She is a veteran of Chicago's famed The Second City comedy improv group.

 Hoffman was nominated for a Primetime Emmy Award and a Critics' Choice Television Award for her role as Mamacita in the miniseries Feud (2017).

 Career

 Stage

 Hoffman won the Joseph Jefferson Award, Chicago's venerable theatre award, during her eight-year tenure with the Second City troupe.
 She starred in the following solo comedy performances: "If You Call This Living", "The Kvetching Continues", "Jackie Hoffman's Hanukkah", "A Chanukah Charol", "Jackie's Kosher Khristmas", and "Jackie's Valentine's Day Massacre", among others.
 Hoffman also joined the three-woman comic team behind "The J.A.P.
 Show, Jewish American Princesses of Comedy", at the Actors' Temple in April 2007.

 She performed numerous roles in David and Amy Sedaris's 2001 comic play, The Book of Liz, winning an Obie Award.
 Her other theatrical credits include The Sisters Rosensweig, Straightjacket, Incident at Cobbler's Knob, and One Woman Shoe, for which she won a Jeff Award.
 In addition, she regularly performs at Joe's Pub in one-woman concerts.

 In 2002, Hoffman was cast in the musical Hairspray on Broadway, playing the roles of Prudy Pingleton, Gym Teacher, Matron and Denizen of Baltimore.
 She won the 2003 Theatre World Award for her performance.
 She co-starred as Calliope, muse of epic poetry, in the rock musical Xanadu on Broadway, from July 2007 to September 2008.
-Hoffman starred as Grandmama in the Broadway musical The Addams Family, which opened at the Lunt-Fontanne Theatre on April 8, 2010 and closed on December 31, 2011.
+Hoffman starred as Grandmama in the Broadway musical The Addams Family, which opened at the Lunt-Fontanne Theatre on April 8, 2010, and closed on December 31, 2011.
 In 2010, she also parodied Lady Gaga's hit-single, Alejandro.
 She played Madame Dilly and other roles in the 2014 Broadway revival of On the Town until the show closed in September 2015.
-She played Mrs. Teavee in the Broadway production of Charlie and the Chocolate Factory, which opened on April 23, 2017 and closed January 14, 2018.
-In the summer of 2018, she joined the cast of the National Yiddish Theatre's production of Fiddler on the Roof as Yente the matchmaker.
+She played Mrs. Teavee in the Broadway production of Charlie and the Chocolate Factory, which opened on April 23, 2017, and closed January 14, 2018.
+In the summer of 2018, she joined the cast of the National Yiddish Theatre's production of Fidler Afn Dakh as Yente the matchmaker.

 In 2020, Hoffman appeared as Nicky in the musical podcast, Propaganda!